yhara/opal-raphael/README.md

   background.attr("stroke", "#efefef")
 ```

-See example/app/application.rb for full code.
+See example/app/application.rb for full example.

 Status
 ------

-Early alpha - does work, but lacking almost everything
+Early alpha

+* Can render circle and rect
+* `Animation`, `Matrix`, `Raphael.*`, `Set`, `eve` are not supported
   (Waiting for your pull request!)

+See opal/opal-raphael.rb for list of supported methods.

+* (Note1: some of the methods may return raw JS object.
+  It should be wrapped with `Raphael::Element`, etc.)
+* (Note2: method names are intentionally kept lowerCamelCase, so that
+  you can find corresponding Opal method easily)

 Getting started
 ---------------